 While some Clients may be thrilled to finally cross an item off their to-do list, other Clients may feel uncertain about hiring someone to work in their home so soon after quarantine.
 Tenured Taskers always say that communication is the key to success on any task; now is the time to over-communicate to help your Clients feel more comfortable.
 Some tips:

-- Update your Quick Pitch to include precautions you continue to take to protect your health and that of your Clients.
+- Update your Skills & Experience pitch to include precautions you continue to take to protect your health and that of your Clients.

 - Example: “I use a mask and gloves when I task, and sanitize the area after completing my work.”

 - In the Chat Thread, reiterate with Clients the precautions you’re taking, and ask if there is anything if they would like you to do (task in another room, for example).
 This demonstrates that you care about their health.

 - After you complete the task, inform your Client via the Chat Thread about how you performed the work and sanitized surfaces you came into contact with (if applicable).

 By communicating frequently, your Clients will appreciate your attention to detail, customer service, and level of caring.

 Popular Categories during COVID-19 Recovery